camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 In the `Process Instances` tab all running instances are listed in a tabular view.
 Besides information about start time, business key and state you can select an instance by ID and go down to the [process instance view][process-instance-view].

-The `Called Process Definitions` tab displays the called child processes. ou can learn more about navigating called process definitions and this tab in the section about [Call Activity Navigation][call-activity-navigation].
+The `Called Process Definitions` tab displays the called child processes.
+You can learn more about navigating called process definitions and this tab in the section about [Call Activity Navigation][call-activity-navigation].
 In the column *Called Process Definition* the names of the called sub processes are listed.
 Click on the name to display the process in the process definition view.
 Please note that a filter called Parent is automatically set for the process so that you only see the instances that belong to the parent process.